beeminder/BeeSwift/Pods/Target Support Files/Pods-BeeSwift/Pods-BeeSwift-acknowledgements.markdown

 ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## CryptoSwift

+Copyright (C) 2014 Marcin Krzyżanowski <marcin.krzyzanowski@gmail.com>
+This software is provided 'as-is', without any express or implied warranty.

+In no event will the authors be held liable for any damages arising from the use of this software.

+Permission is granted to anyone to use this software for any purpose,including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

+- The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software in a product, an acknowledgment in the product documentation is required.
+- Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
+- This notice may not be removed or altered from any source or binary distribution.

 ## FBSDKCoreKit